What is the International Fellowship Program (IFP)?

 What can the Saudi Aramco firefighters do?

-The Saudi Aramco firefighters’ skill-level is evaluated during a month-long training period with our department’s training division.
-Only those who demonstrate their competency during this time will be released to the stations.
-The SA firefighters may do anything (including interior firefighting) that the commanding officer feels comfortable with.
-Because they are on a J-1 visa, the SA firefighters may not perform patient care.
+The Saudi Aramco firefighters’ skill-level is evaluated during a three-week skills verification period with the department’s training division.
+Only those who demonstrate their competency during this time are released to the stations.
+The Saudi Aramco firefighters may do anything (including interior firefighting) that the commanding officer feels comfortable with.
+Because they are on a J-1 visa, they may not perform patient care.
 They may, however, assist crews during a medical response.

 What is this program costing our fire department?

 The International Fellowship Program picks up the costs for all PPE, equipment, and instructor-time needed for the SA firefighters.
 This program is cost-neutral to the department.